Académie Française: A French Learner’s Primer on its Role and Controversy

 High-quality French Dictionaries

 Another one of the Academy’s contributions to French is its dictionaries.
-Through its history, the Academy has published a total of eight editions and the ninth is currently underway.
+Throughout its history, the Academy has published a total of eight editions and the ninth is currently underway.

 Thanks to the internet, you do not need to lug home a giant dictionary.
 It is easily accessible online.